sawa2005/chat-app/README.md

 ### 3. Set up Supabase

 1. Create a new project on [Supabase](https://app.supabase.io/).
-2. Go to the "SQL Editor" and run the SQL from `prisma/migrations/0_init_supabase/migration.sql` to create the database schema.
+2. Go to "Project Settings" > "Database" and find your database connection string.
 3. Go to "Project Settings" > "API" and find your Project URL and `anon` public key.

 ### 4. Set up environment variables